Does an Inground Pool Add Value to a Home?

 Conclusion: Should You Buy a House With a Pool?

 If you’re considering upgrading your next home, buying a property with an inground swimming pool may be on your mind.
 If so, you’re not alone.
-The increased demand for homes with pools, and homes in general in the face of Covid-19, has led to a sellers’ market across the country.
-This has meant that there are not enough homes for sale to keep up with demand.
+The increased demand for homes with pools in the face of COVID-19 has led to a seller’s market across the country.

 For sellers, this is good news.
-Homes have been getting appraised for more than the asking price, especially those with inground swimming pools in the right area.
-For buyers, the increased demand can make it more difficult to buy the ideal home, or it can end up costing more than anticipated.
+Homes have been getting appraised for more than the asking price, especially those with in-ground swimming pools in the right area.
+For buyers, the increased demand can make owning a home more complicated.